thomassuedbroecker/gitops-create-software-everywhere-module/README.md

   ```

   * `CATALOG_URL` is the url of the module catalog.
 The default module catalog is https://modules.cloudnativetoolkit.dev/index.yaml.
 Multiple module catalogs can be provided.
 The catalogs are combined, with the last one taking precedence in the case of duplicate modules.
   * `BOM_INPUT` is the input file containing the Bill of Material definition.
-Multiple bom files can be provided at the same time.
+Multiple BOM files can be provided at the same time.
   * `OUTPUT_DIR` is the directory where the output terraform template will be generated.

 * Inspect the structure of a `catalog.yaml`